 Saanich Council has endorsed a plan to lessen the impact of late payment penalties on property taxes for both residential and business property owners.

 While the deadline for payment of taxes and annual homeowner grant applications remains as July 2, 2020, the Alternative Tax Scheme approved by Council on April 27 includes a delayed and staggered implementation of the usual one time 10% penalty.
-The bylaw required to enact the plan will be come to Council in early May.

 The following are ways to pay your taxes: